hherzl/playground-kfvrjkrw/markdowns/welcome.md

 How Unit Tests Work?

-RepositoryMocker creates an instance of WideWorldImportersDbContext using in memory database, the dbName parameter sets the name for in memory database; then there is an invocation for Seed method, this method adds entities for WideWorldImportersDbContext instance in order to provide results.
+DbContextMocker creates an instance of WideWorldImportersDbContext using in memory database, the dbName parameter sets the name for in memory database; then there is an invocation for Seed method, this method adds entities for WideWorldImportersDbContext instance in order to provide results.

 DbContextExtensions class contains Seed extension method.